Open Coupler: An Acoustic Calibration Device

 Available for Licensing

 US Utility Patent: US 10966011

 At A Glance

 In contrast, an open system freely exchanges matter with its surroundings.
 The permeability of open cell foam creates an open system which is less sensitive to the seal around the microphone and relaxes the sensitivity to radiation loading.
 Instead of relying on cavity and microphone parameters, the interior space is excited with a sound source and the pressure at the face of the membrane is measured with a reference microphone for use with a direct comparison calibration method.
 The interior cavity of the coupler is also lined with foam to dissipate energy at high frequencies.
 Damping increases the density of cavity modes, lowering the frequency at which acoustic field becomes diffuse.
 The small size and damping create uniform conditions at low and high frequencies respectively, allowing for the sensitivity of a microphone to be assessed over a wide frequency range.

 Can calibrate arbitrarily, oddly and/or irregularly shaped microphones

-Last updated: May 2020
+Last updated: May 2021